 This is the last step in the ego dissolution.
 In this stage, the ego still exists, but it becomes a tool for a sufferer.
 It is the state of inner peace and freedom.

-Psychedelics and Ego Death
+The Psychedelic Experience and Ego Death

 Due to psychedelics’ ability to decrease the activity of the DMN, they have therapeutic potential when it comes to treating depression, anxiety, and addiction.